Rokory/xRemoteDesktopSessionHost/README.md

 ### xRDGatewayConfiguration

 * **ConnectionBroker**: Specifies the Remote Desktop Connection Broker (RD Connection Broker) server for a Remote Desktop deployment.
-* **GatewayServer**: The server to configure as an RD Gateway.
-* **ExternalFqdn**: The external FQDN for the RD Gateway server.
+* **GatewayExternalFqdn**: The external FQDN for the RD Gateway server.
 Only needed for the RDS-Gateway feature.
 * **GatewayMode**: Set to DoNotUse, Automatic, or Custom
 * **LogonMethod**: When GatewayMode is custom, sets the logon method for the Gateway.
 * **UseCachedCredentials** When GatewayMode is custom, configures the use of cached credentials.